Curated with aloha by

 (affil links)

-And when it comes to that, it's time for my favorite plating text book and the weirdest, Dini's "Electrodeposition" which includes possibilities from mechanical roughening to strong acids to diffusion of the plating layers to try to regain adhesion.
-Maybe roughening followed by seeding and the second electroless layer, followed by diffusion baking to tie them together?
-Or hopefully an experienced electroless nickel plater can relate some idea that worked for them.
+But when it comes to that, it's time for my favorite plating text book and the weirdest, Dini's "Electrodeposition" which includes possibilities from mechanical roughening, to strong acids, to diffusion of the plating layers to try to regain adhesion.
+Maybe etching followed by seeding and the second electroless layer, followed by diffusion baking to tie them together?
+Hopefully an experienced electroless nickel plater can relate some idea that worked for them.

 Regards,